 Most of the architects are usually employed by organizations like cooperative architectural firms, developers, hotel chains, healthcare agencies, and governmental agencies.

 A few of these experts look out on their own after a few years of practice and have acquired their licensure.
-You have to understand it is a lengthy process to become licensed; it usually involves a professional degree, internship of at least 3-4 years and several exams.
+You have to understand it is a lengthy process to become licensed; it usually involves a professional degree, an internship of at least 3-4 years and several exams.
 A lot of people are put off by the effort and cost.
 Also, some practicing professionals never become registered their whole lives.

 It is not suitable to be a self-employed architect without the licensure.
 It is also illegal to practice without the supervision of an architect or equivalent if you are not one yourself.
 So, there is some amount of difficulty in setting up your own practice/self employed if you are not able to.